 The work knee pad is geared with a heavy duty foam and a gel cushion that is designed to absorb the strain due to kneeling on hard surfaces for a long time.
 Roofing pads are quite effective in preventing knee bursitis and other types of impact injury on the knees.

 On the other hand, roofs especially those made of metal are quite slippery even when they're dry.
 Slippery surfaces make it a lot more challenging and dangerous for roofers in getting the job done even just for simple repairs.
 With the help of knee pads, work gets done faster and becomes far lesser prone to accidents.

 Lastly, knee pads are also about adding comfort despite the challenging circumstances surrounding the nature of your work.
 Wearing such protective equipment can dramatically reduce strain on your knees and legs.
 Working the entire day won't have to feel too exhausting (and painful).

-Read Also: Top 5 Best Rated Knee Pads For Flooring
+Read Also: What Are The Best Rated Knee Pads For Flooring?

 What Are The Best Roofing Knee Pads?

 Here are my top picks with their pros and cons...